bioinformaticsdotca/EPI_2023/module3.md

   - H3K27ac and H3K27me3 tend to be antagonistic, hence the very small intersect
   - H3K27ac co-occurs with H3K4me3 at promoters, hence the larger intersect
 ### Step1C: Using Bedtools to compare samples
+- We'll demonstrate how to do comparisons on mass against ENCODE breast data and interpret results

 **Code**
 ```
 ###Shell###